akanainc/automation/com.akana.ps.automation/README.md

 specific environment.
 So, if a PM and ND nodes are needed an a single host, it would be required for 2 uniquely named container property files.

 For a secured container, include the secured flag as true.
-If custom certificates are needed, provide 2 different custom keystores.
-The first keystore would be used for the container that is being built.
-If the container identity certificate has a different password then the container keystore, provide the property `container.secure.alias.password=`.
-The trusted keystore will be used for any certificates that would need to be trusted.
+Two different JAVA keystores are required for a secure container.
+The container keystore `container.secure.keystore` contains the container private key, the second keystore `container.secure.trusted.keystore` contains the trusted certificates for all the containers and listeners in the environment.
+If the container identity certificate has a different password then the container keystore, provide the property `container.secure.alias.password`.
 At the same time, the `com.soa.security` category will be appropriately updated and the crl flag will be set to false in the `com.soa.crl` category.

 Only container required fields are needed in a properties file.
 The automation allows property fields to be omitted.
 The following lists what is required based off of the container type: